RPiOVN/p2pvps-server/specifications/high-level-overview.md

 4. When a Renter rents the device, they are emailed the username and password for the device.

-5. When the Renter cancels their agreement, the ports and subdomains are released by the server.
+5. When the rental contract end, the ports and subdomains are released by the server.
 The Client software destroys the Docker container the Renter was using and wipes any peristant storage.
 The Client re-registers itself back into the marketplace by repeating the process from Step 3.

-Note: It is not possible to make a reverse SSH call without giving the Client shell access to the Server.
+*Note:* It is not possible to make a reverse SSH call without giving the Client shell access to the Server.
 By restricting the connection to a minimal Ubuntu Docker image, the server can be better protected against malicious users.
+One area of improvement is to research a way of establishing an SSH server capable of doing reverse tunneling without giving command line access.